Thebys/altsync/readme.md

 Yes, it works by modifying the saved post content, so it's compatible with both the Classic Editor and the Block Editor.

+### Do I need this if I include ALL images directly via Elementor?

+Actually maybe not, it seems Elementor handles updating / propagating ALT text rather good without even needing to resave anything a simple reload / cache bust seems to do it in my env.
+However you may still greatly benefit from HITL [AltGen](https://github.com/thebys/altgen) browser extension to improve accessibility and SEO workflow.
 ### Should I backup my database before using this plugin?

 Yes, especially when using the "Update ALL alt text" mode, which can make widespread changes to your content.
 Always backup your database before performing bulk operations.